Word Count: How Many Words In a Novel?

 This novel is too long to publish, at least by a traditional New York publisher.

-I'm telling you this because I want you to know publishers are particular and risk averse.
-They want books to look a certain way, be a certain length, fit a certain market.
+I'm telling you this because I want you to know publishers are particular and risk averse when making a book deal.
+They want books to look a certain way, be a certain length, fit a certain target audience

 Does that mean you shouldn't write your million-word epic of a novel?
 No, you absolutely should.
 But only if you're open to not getting published traditionally.